delaneykoughan/Vector-App-Portfolio/README.md

 #Key Features(that I contributed to)
  * Implemented accessibility standards for user with low vision/hearing
- * Implemented mapping API with TTS based on the users location
+ * Implemented mapping API with TTS based on the user's location

 #How to Run
 * Prerequisite: make sure you have npm installed